CodingCellist/codingcellist.github.io/content/da/home/posts.md

 active: false  # Activate this widget? true/false

 # Order that this section appears on the page.
-weight: 60
+weight: 20

-title: Recent Posts
+title: Seneste opslag
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: post
+  page_type: 'post'
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 3
   # Filter on criteria
   filters:
     author: ""